gitbrent/PptxGenJS/README.md

 * Modern: Pure JavaScript solution - everything necessary to create PowerPoint PPT exports is included

 ## Additional Features
-* Use the unique [Table-to-Slides](#table-to-slides-feature) feature to copy an HTML table into 1 or more Slides with a single command
+* Use the unique [HTML-to-PowerPoint](#html-to-powerpoint-feature) feature to copy an HTML table into 1 or more Slides with a single command

 **************************************************************************************************